KristianOellegaard/django-hvad/docs/internal/manager.rst

         :class:`~django.db.models.Q` objects given in args.
 If no args were given or they don't contain a language code, it searches the :class:`django.db.models.sql.where.WhereNode` objects on the current
         queryset for language codes.
-If none was found, it calls :meth:`language` without an argument, which in turn uses :func:`~django.utils.translation.get_language` to enforce a language to
-        be used in this queryset.
+If none was found, it will use the language of this queryset from :attr:`_language_code`, or the current language as returned by :func:`~django.utils.translation.get_language` of that is None.

         Returns a (combined) instance if one can be found for the filters given, otherwise raises an appropriate exception depending on whether no or multiple objects were found.

+        .. warning:: It is an error to pass `language_code` in a Q object if a :meth:`select_related` clause was enabled on this queryset.
+                     Doing so will raise an :exc:`AssertionError`.

     .. method:: get_or_create(self, **kwargs)